enduracode/enterprise-web-library/README.md

 *	Windows 8.1, .NET Framework 4.5.1, IIS Express 8.5 (.NET Core support is on the roadmap but please [speak up](https://community.enterpriseweblibrary.org/) if you're interested!)
 *	Visual Studio 2013 (recommended)
+* SQL Server 2012 or later, MySQL 5.5, or Oracle Database 12c (if you want a relational database)

 For servers, the only requirement is Windows Server 2012 R2 with IIS enabled.